PowPool/xmrpool/README.md

     sudo apt-get install golang

-Clone stratum:
+Clone
+:

     git clone https://github.com/MiningPool0826/xmrpool.git
-    cd monero-stratum
+    cd xmrpool

 Build stratum:

     MONERO_DIR=/path/to/monero cmake .
     make

-`MONERO_DIR=/path/to/monero` is optional, not needed if both `monero` and `monero-stratum` is in the same directory like `/opt/src/`.
+`MONERO_DIR=/path/to/monero` is optional, not needed if both `monero` and `xmrpool` is in the same directory like `/opt/src/`.
 By default make will search for monero libraries in `../monero`.
 You can just run `cmake .`.

 ### Mac OS X